-- empty_target_action (str) Specify what to do with queries that do not have at least a positive target.
-Choose from: - 'neg': those queries count as 0.0 (default) - 'pos': those queries count as 1.0 - 'skip': skip those queries; if all queries are skipped, 0.0 is returned - 'error': raise a ValueError - compute_on_step¶ (bool) Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
-When None, DDP will be used to perform the allgather. default: None - \mathbf{k} (Optional[int]) consider only the top k elements for each query. default: None
+- empty_target_action f (str) Specify what to do with queries that do not have at least a positive target.
+Choose from: - 'neg': those queries count as 0.0 (default) - 'pos': those queries count as 1.0

+- 'skip': skip those queries; if all queries are skipped, 0.0 is returned - 'error': raise a ValueError - k¶ (Optional[int]) consider only the top k elements for each query (default: None, which considers them all) - compute_on_step# (bool) Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+When None, DDP will be used to perform the allgather. default: None